-- " Primary Uses Residential Equivalent; Office - " Secondary Uses Residential; Institutional; Transportation/Utility; Ancillary Nonresidential; Personal Service/ Office Support Use; Recreation/Open Space
+- Primary Uses Residential Equivalent; Office - Secondary Uses \Residential; \Institutional; \Transportation/Utility; \Ancillary Nonresidential; \Personal Service/Office Support Use; Recreation/Open Space

-This category is generally appropriate to locations where it would serve as a transition from more intensive nonresidential use to low-density residential or less intensive public/semi-public use; in areas where office and residential use is established or is determined appropriate as a means of encouraging reuse and neighborhood-scale conversion; and along major transportation facilities where maintaining the traffic-carrying capacity is of paramount importance (e.g., Scenic/Noncommercial corridors).
+This category is generally appropriate to locations where it would serve as a transition from more intensive nonresidential use to low-density residential or less intensive public/semi-public use; in areas where office and residential use is established or is determined appropriate as a means of encouraging reuse and neighborhoodscale conversion; and along major transportation facilities where maintaining the traffic-carrying capacity is of paramount importance (e.g., Scenic/Noncommercial corridors).
 These areas are typically in close proximity to and served by the collector and arterial highway network.

-- " Residential Use-Shall not exceed seven and one-half (7.5) dwelling units per acre, except on Scenic/ Noncommercial corridors designated by the Countywide Plan, where residential use shall not exceed five (5.0) dwelling units per acre. - " Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at 7.5 dwelling units per acre, except on Scenic/Noncommercial corridors designated by the Countywide Plan, where residential equivalent use shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at 5.0 dwelling units per acre. - " Nonresidential Use Shall not exceed a floor area ratio (FAR) of .20, nor an impervious surface ratio (ISR) of .75. - " Mixed Use Shall not exceed, in combination, the respective number of units per acre and floor area ratio permitted, when allocated in their respective proportion to the total lot area. - " See 'Additional Standards' section of these Category Descriptions and Rules.
+- Residential Use-Shall not exceed seven and one-half (7.5) dwelling units per acre, except on Scenic/ Noncommercial corridors designated by the Countywide Plan, where residential use shall not exceed five (5.0) dwelling units per acre. - Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at 7.5 dwelling units per acre, except on Scenic/Noncommercial corridors designated by the Countywide Plan, where residential equivalent use shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at 5.0 dwelling units per acre. - Nonresidential Use Shall not exceed a floor area ratio (FAR) of .20, nor an impervious surface ratio (ISR) of - Mixed Use Shall not exceed, in combination, the respective number of units per acre and floor area ratio permitted, when allocated in their respective proportion to the total lot area. - \See 'Additional Standards' section of these Category Descriptions and Rules for the identified uses that have acreage thresholds.

-R/OG RESIDENTIAL/OFFICE GENERAL [R/OG]
+R/OG RESIDENTIAL/OFFICE GENERAL [ R/OG ]